Zach Johnson betting profile: Sony Open in Hawaii - PGA TOUR

 Johnson's recent performances

-- Johnson has finished in the top ten once over his last ten appearances.
+- Johnson has finished in the top 10 once over his last ten appearances.

 - He had his best finish at the Masters Tournament, where he finished tied for eighth with a score of 5-under.